Shelley H. Metzenbaum

-Shelley Hope Metzenbaum is an American nonprofit executive, academic, and former government official specializing in public sector performance management.
+Shelley Hope Metzenbaum (born March 18, 1952) is an American nonprofit executive, academic, and former government official specializing in public sector performance management.
 She was the founding president of the Volcker Alliance and worked in the Office of Management and Budget during the Obama administration.
 Metzenbaum is a fellow of the National Academy of Public Administration.

 Early life and education

 Metzenbaum is a native of Ohio.
 Born to a Jewish American family, she is the daughter of Shirley Louise Turoff and Howard Metzenbaum.
 Metzenbaum is the third of four daughters.

 Metzenbaum completed her Ph.D. at Harvard University's Kennedy School of Government in 1992, where her doctoral thesis focused on lessons for state governments on bidding tactics to use when attempting to attract businesses.
 It was based on a case study of bidding wars for GM's Saturn plant and the MicroElectronics Computer Corporation.
 Previous to this, she received a Masters in Public Policy from the Kennedy School and completed her Bachelor of Arts, with an emphasis on humanities and Asian studies, at Stanford University.